 COMM 2010 Providing Trauma Informed Care, 2 cr.
 PREREQUISITE: Completion of Phase One classes and MDWF 2010 or currently a CPM/RM

-This course will train the learner to confidently understand and facilitate healing for women who are survivors of abuse and have or are experiencing the loss of a child through death or miscarriage.
-Challenges in the client-caregiver relationship are thoroughly examined, with much practical advice for improving trust and communication as well as self-help techniques to handle abuse and grief-related distress.
+This course will train the learner about the relationship of trauma and health.
+And the unique role midwives have in promoting resiliency for persons who are survivors of trauma and supplying supportive care for those experiencing the loss of a child or birthing person.
+Challenges in the client-caregiver relationship are thoroughly examined, with much practical advice for improving trust and communication as well as self-help techniques to handle abuse and grief-related distress..